lee-to/moonshine-doc/en/advanced/routes.md

 // middleware: moonshine, Authenticate::class
 ```

-Example of retrieving a route from the resource context.
+Example of retrieving a route from the resource context:

 ```php
 $this->getRoute('permissions')
 ```

-Example of retrieving a route outside the resource.
+Example of retrieving a route outside the resource:

 ```php
 route('moonshine.permissions', ['resourceUri' => 'user-resource', 'pageUri' => 'custom-page'])